Why are My Hardwood Floors Suddenly Slippery

 Proper Cleaning Techniques

-When maintaining your hardwood floors, use a soft microfiber mop and a gentle cleaner to prevent residue buildup that could cause slippery surfaces.
+When maintaining your hardwood floors, use a soft microfiber mop and a gentle, pH-neutral cleaner to prevent the residue buildup that causes slippery surfaces.

 Regularly sweep the floors to remove debris and dust that can contribute to slipperiness, and use a damp mop with minimal water to avoid any excess moisture and potential hazards.